LuxDevHQ/SQL-CRUD-QUESTIONS/README.md

 a.
 Retrieve all details of the food_prod table.

 b.
-List all organic-certified crops that are exported to France.
+List all organic-certified crops that are exported to Europe.

 c.
 Display the crop type and quantity harvested for all entries harvested after January 1, 2025.